verrazzano/docs/content/en/docs/guides/migrate/integrate/opensearch/_index.md

 {{< /clipboard >}}

 ### Create OpensearchUserRoleBinding for OpensearchUser
-Create `OpensearchUserRoleBinding` to bind the OpensearchUser `log-pusher-user` that we created in previous step to OpensearchRole `log-pusher` so that it can push the logs to OpenSearch.
+Create `OpensearchUserRoleBinding` to bind the OpensearchUser `log-pusher-user` that was created in the previous step to OpensearchRole `log-pusher`, so that it can push logs to OpenSearch.

 Apply the following `OpensearchUserRoleBinding` resource to create the OpensearchUserRoleBinding with name `log-pusher-rb`.